nuxt-modules/sitemap/docs/content/4.nitro-api/nitro-hooks.md

 **Type:** `async (ctx: { event: H3Event; sitemap: string; sitemapName: string }) => void | Promise<void>`{lang="ts"}

 Triggered before the sitemap is sent to the client.
-It provides the sitemap as a XML string.
+It provides the sitemap as an XML string.

 ```ts [server/plugins/sitemap.ts]
 import { defineNitroPlugin } from 'nitropack/runtime'